ChordPro/chordpro/docs/content/ChordPro-Cheat_Sheet.md

 feature.

 There has never been an official [5.0 release]({{< relref  "ChordPro5-RelNotes.md" >}}).
-5.0 was mostly a development target for 6.0.
+5.0 was mostly an intermediate development target for 6.0.

 [^1]: As of [version 6.0]({{< relref "ChordPro6-RelNotes.md" >}}),
 all arguments to `chord` and `define` directives are optional.